jhihan/Housing_Price_Kaggle/README.md

 # The code is run in the Colab environment
 # Techniques: Feature Engineering => carefully transform some categorical variable to discretes numerical variables
 # Model: Ensemble learning: Random Forest + XGBRegressor
+# If you couldn't open the .ipynb file, please paste the link of the file to here: https://nbviewer.jupyter.org/